 Place your feet hip-width apart as you stand.
 Pull your shoulders back and contract your stomach.
 Slowly bend your ear toward the shoulder on the same side while tilting your head slightly forward until you feel a stretch.
 Hold it for around 10 seconds before gently raising your head to perform the opposite side.
 By gradually pulling your head downward with the hand on the tilting side, you may lengthen the stretch.

-In case of a history of back pain or neck pain, kindly obtain clearance from your doctor before practising these stretches or book an appointment at the best orthopedic hospital in India for detailed tips.
+In case of history of back pain or neck pain, kindly obtain clearance from your doctor before practicing these stretches or book an appointment at the best orthopedic hospital in India for detailed tips.